 - Cook for 6-8 minutes, then flip for an additional 2-3 minutes.

 Pro Tip: Use a fish grilling basket to prevent sticking and simplify flipping.
+If you’re looking for a salmon fillet cooking guide, grilling is a versatile technique worth mastering.

 Poaching Salmon Fillet